goharbor/community/proposals/new/pull_through_proxy_cache.md

 ## Background

-For some cases, docker nodes reside in the environment have limit access to internet or no access to the external network to public container registry, or there are too many requests to the public repository that consumes too much bandwidth or it is at the risk of being throttled by the server.
+For some cases, docker nodes reside in the environment have limit access to internet or no access to the external network to public container registry, or there are too many requests to the public repository that consumes too much bandwidth, or it is at the risk of being throttled by the server.
 There is a need to proxy and cache the request to the target public/private container repository.

 ## Proposal